gemini-hlsw/seqexec/README.md

 ### Generating Schema Documentation

-You can do `sbt schemaSpy` to generate a little website about the database.
+You can do `sbt schemaSpy` to generate a little website about the database using [SchemaSpy](http://schemaspy.org/).
 It will appear in `modules/sql/target/schemaspy`.

 ### Importing